 How to start safe and easy?

 Fruits and vegetables do not only contain dietary bulk, but also a lot of liquid!
-A muesli with nuts and fruits or a fiber drink like my breakfast smoothie will start your day with a good dietary fiber source.
+A muesli with nuts and fruits or a breakfast smoothie will start your day with a good dietary fiber source.
 Vegetable soups are another great option.
 These meals are easily digestible and contain in addition also a lot of liquid.

 Take it to the next level with whole grain foods